AnjaliKumawat/paystack-inline-sample/README.md

 ### Usage:

-Enter your public key in the `PaystackPop` function in `index.html`.
+Enter your `public_key` in the script in `index.html`.
+If you do not, the page will prompt you for the key when loading.
+If you still do not, the form will (magically?) disappear.

 To receive payments, you can send visitors to the page `index.html?amountinkobo=80000` to collect a fixed amount (800) or just `index.html` so they provide the amount they want to pay.